 Indeed, when you think about sunflowers, you immediately think about warm sun, fresh meadow scent, and yummy chocolate chip cookies with milk.

-Undoubtedly, classic flowers like roses can never get old, but there’s something magical and raw in a beautiful mess of wildflower bouquet.
+Undoubtedly, classic flowers like roses can never get old, but there’s something magical and raw in a beautiful mess of wildflower bouquets.

 Now, you can easily transfer this whimsical, natural, bohemian style onto bujo pages with wildflower doodles.

-What I like the most in this type of easy flower doodles is the freedom to be as messy, creative, effortless as you want.
+What I like the most about this type of easy flower doodles is the freedom to be as messy, creative, effortless as you want.